Interview with Miranda Shaw

 (Miranda Shaw) In Tibet they say things.
 But there is a difference between what ancient texts say and what living modern Tibetan Lamas say.
 So my search was to find out what the ancient texts say.
 There was no statement like that anywhere in any Tantra.
 The reason is that the Tantras have a Gynocentric World View.
-They focus on women as worthy of honor and respect, and those who practice Tantra must follow and accept this philosophy.
-They must honor women and femaleness in order to follow the Tantric path.
+They focus on women as worthy of honour and respect, and those who practice Tantra must follow and accept this philosophy.
+They must honour women and femaleness in order to follow the Tantric path.
 If you want to denigrate femaleness then there are ascetical paths and monastic paths.
 The modern people who do pronounce upon the inferiority of women are generally monks who had to build up psychological resistance and barriers to women.
 That has nothing to do with Tantra.
 This was some of the confusion that I wanted to unravel

 (Tashi) And so he was definitely not in that league?

 (Miranda Shaw) No, he had studied the Tantras in great depth.
 He took me to his hermitage in Ladach and we spent hundreds of hours going over these texts; The Cakrasamvara Tantra especially.
-So I spent hundred of hours going over these texts with a Tantric Master.
+So I spent hundreds of hours going over these texts with a Tantric Master.

 (Tashi) How do you see the male and female aspects of Tantric divinity?